oracle/docker-images/OracleUnifiedDirectorySM/README.md

 Oracle Unified Directory Services Manager (OUDSM) is an interface for managing instances of Oracle Unified Directory.
 OUDSM enables you to configure the structure of the directory, define objects in the directory, add and configure users, groups, and other entries.
 OUDSM is also the interface you use to manage entries, schema, security, and other directory features.

-This project offers Dockerfiles and scripts to build and configure an Oracle Unified Directory Services Manager image based on 12cPS4 (12.2.1.4.0) release.
+This project offers instruction and scripts to build and configure an Oracle Unified Directory Services Manager image based on 12cPS4 (12.2.1.4.0) release.
 Use this Docker Image to facilitate installation, configuration, and environment setup for DevOps users.

-This Image refers to binaries for OUDSM Release 12.2.1.4.0.
+This image refers to binaries for OUDSM Release 12.2.1.4.0.

-***Image***: oracle/oudsm:12.2.1.4.0
+***Image***: `oracle/oudsm:12.2.1.4.0`

 ## Prerequisites for OUDSM on Docker